 It is important to make sure the tomatoes receive sufficient water during the season.
 The soil should be soaked 6 to 8 inches deep at 7-day intervals.
 Mulches such as wheat straw or composted leaves around the tomato plants will prove to be a real asset in conserving soil moisture during July and August.

 Finally, have a prepared plan for dealing with the various insect and disease problems.
 Frequent observation of tomato plants for pest damage is the only way to stay ahead of the game.
-Contact your local Extension Service Center if you need advice on pesticide recommendations.
+Contact your local Extension center if you need advice on pesticide recommendations.

 Blossom-end rot of tomatoes is a physiological disorder caused by a lack of sufficient calcium in the blossom end of the fruit.
 This disorder results in the decay of tomato fruits on their blossom end.
 Dry brown or tan areas the size of a dime, that grow to the size of a half dollar, characterize this disorder.
 This disorder is usually most severe following extremes in soil moisture (either too dry or too wet).